What Young Entrepreneurs Really Need to Succeed – The role of Corporates

 Having recently adjudicated the Business Day Supplier Development Awards it was really exciting to see how businesses are partnering with governments to ensure that young people are included in supply chains and through localisation projects.

-Whilst many programme leads indicate its hard work – when done right organisations working with the public sector can open up exciting opportunities for young people.
+Whilst many programme leads indicate it is hard work – when done right organisations working with the public sector can open up exciting opportunities for young people.